enzo-project/enzo-dev/doc/manual/source/developer_guide/mhdct_details.rst

 Multi-species needs to be tested.

-The mhd interpolation routine, ``mhd_interpolate.F``, could use to be refactored.
+The mhd interpolation routine, ``mhd_interpolate.F``, could use to be re-factored.
 The interested student can feel free to contact David Collins.